Logo

 • Minimum daily spend per ad set

-• Set based on your average CPA (so every concept gets a real shot)
+• Set based on your average CPA so every concept gets a real shot before you call it

 Why This Works